KorayErkan/tw-portfolio/user-assistance/creating-a-music-part.md

 We will assume you will enter the notes using your mouse and keyboard.

 > __NOTE__
-> This topic does not show the MIDI-based method of using an external keyboard&mdash;such as a synthesizer&mdash;for note entry.
+> This topic does not cover the MIDI-based method of using an external instrument for note entry&mdash;such as a synthesizer keyboard.

 To start entering notes, click on the note entry drow down box (the _N_ shaped one) at the beginning of the lower toolbar.